jandiorio/ansible-aci-vrf/README.md

 License
 -------

-This solution is Copyright (c) 2019 World Wide Technology, Inc. All rights reserved.
+This solution is Copyright (c) 2019 World Wide Technology.
+All rights reserved.
 A copy of the applicable end user license agreement for this solution can be obtained by emailing AutomationTeam@wwt.com.

 Author Information
 ------------------